Utah Administrative Code

 (1) In the period between Board approval and project completion, the state agency shall complete and provide to the SBEEP Manager, a written report at the beginning of each calendar quarter.
 The report shall include information on the state agency's progress in completing the energy efficiency project, its most-current estimate for the time of project completion, and any notable problems or changes in the project since Board approval, such as construction delays or cost overruns.

-(2) After loan funds have been disbursed, the state agency shall complete and provide to SBEEP annual reports due at the beginning of the calendar quarter in which the anniversary of the loan disbursement occurs.
-This report shall include the following:
+(2) After loan funds have been disbursed, the state agency shall complete and provide to the SBEEP manager, if the SBEEP manager requests, a report which may include the following:

 (3) Approximately one year after project completion, the SBEEP Manager will conduct a site visit to the location of the energy efficiency project to verify project completion and assess the success of the project.
 Additional site visits may also be conducted by the SBEEP Manager during the repayment period.
 Loan recipients will assist the SBEEP Manager with such site visits, including providing access to all components of the energy efficiency project.

 For questions regarding the content or application of rules under Title R23, please contact the promulgating agency (Administrative Services, Facilities Construction and Management).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.